 Simulations provide students a real computer environment to practice various procedural steps.
-These simulations emulate the CompTIA A+ performance based questions.
+These simulations emulate the CompTIAA+ performance based questions.

-Practice Test at the end of the course help students to attempt questions that are similar to CompTIA A+ 220-901 certification exam.
+Practice Tests at the end of the course help students to attempt questions that are similar to the CompTIA A+ 220-901 certification exam.